-The Issuer holds and processes large volumes of data, including personally identifiable information, intellectual property, and financial data and the Issuer's businesses are subject to complex and evolving laws and regulations governing the privacy and protection of personal information of individuals, including Regulation (EU) 2016/679 (General Data Protection Regulation).
+The Issuer holds and processes large volumes of data, including personal information, intellectual property, and financial data and the Issuer's businesses are subject to complex and evolving laws and regulations governing the privacy and protection of personal information of individuals.
 The protected parties can include: (i) the Issuer's clients and customers, and prospective clients and customers; (ii) clients and customers of the Issuer's clients and customers; (iii) employees and prospective employees; and (iv) employees of the Issuer's suppliers, counterparties and other external parties.

 The nature of both the Issuer's business and its IT infrastructure also means that personal information may be available in countries other than those from where it originated.
-Accordingly, the Issuer needs to ensure that its collection, use, transfer and storage of personal information complies with all applicable laws and regulations in all relevant jurisdictions, which could: (i) increase the Issuer's compliance and operating costs; (ii) impact the development of new products or services, impact the offering of existing products or services, or affect how products and services are offered to clients and customers; (iii) demand significant oversight by the Issuer's management; and (iv) require the Issuer to review some elements of the structure of its businesses, operations and systems in less efficient ways.
+Accordingly, the Issuer needs to ensure that its collection, use, transfer and storage of personal information complies with all applicable laws and regulations in all relevant jurisdictions (including as such new and existing regulations continue to be implemented, interpreted and applied), which could: (i) increase the Issuer's compliance and operating costs, particularly in the context of ensuring that adequate data protection and data transfer mechanisms are in place; (ii) impact the development of new products or services, impact the offering of existing products or services, or affect how products and services are offered to clients and customers; (iii) demand significant oversight by the Issuer's management; and (iv) require the Issuer to review some elements of the structure of its businesses, operations and systems in less efficient ways.

 Concerns regarding the effectiveness of the Issuer's measures to safeguard personal information, or even the perception that those measures are inadequate, could expose the Issuer to the risk of loss or unavailability of data or data integrity issues and/or cause the Issuer to lose existing or potential clients and customers, and thereby reduce the its revenues.
-Furthermore, any failure or perceived failure by the Issuer to comply with applicable privacy or data protection laws and regulations may subject it to potential contractual liability, litigation, regulatory or other government action (including significant regulatory fines) and require changes to certain operations or practices which could also inhibit the Issuer's development or marketing of certain products or services, or increase the costs of offering them to customers.
-Any of these events could damage the Issuer's reputation and otherwise materially adversely affect its business, results of operations, financial condition and prospects.
+Furthermore, any failure or perceived failure by the Issuer to comply with applicable privacy or data protection laws and regulations (and the evolving standards imposed by data protection authorities in connection therewith) may subject it to potential contractual liability, litigation, regulatory or other government action (including significant regulatory fines) and require changes to certain operations or practices which could also inhibit the Issuer's development or marketing of certain products or services, or increase the costs of offering them to customers.
+Any of these events could damage the Issuer's reputation, subject the Issuer to material fines or other monetary penalties, make the Issuer liable to the payment of compensatory damages, divert management's time and attention, lead to enhanced regulatory oversight and otherwise materially adversely affect its business, results of operations, financial condition and prospects.